RakhithJK/dbeaver-dbeaver-wiki/Search.md

   ![](images/ug/Search-history-menu.png)

 * Click the **Show Previous Searches** button itself or the arrow next to it and then **History** on the dropdown menu to open the Previous Searches window.
-Then, in the window, click the query and then either **Open** to open it in the active Search view or **Open in New** to open it in a new view:
+Then, in the window, click the query and then either click **Open** to open it in the active Search view or click **Open in New** to open it in a new view:

   ![](images/ug/Previous-Searches-window.png)

-To remove one or more previous search queries:
+To remove one or more of the previous search queries:
 1. Click the **Show Previous Searches** button in the toolbar or click the arrow next to it and then **History** on the dropdown menu.
 The Previous Searches window opens.
 2. Click the query to remove or select several of them by clicking and simultaneously holding the <kbd>Ctrl</kbd> key.
 3. Click **Remove**.